mcastling/mcastling.github.io/NUItutorials/text-label.md

 Current supported tags are:

-## \<color\>
+#### \<color\>

 Sets the color of the characters inside the tag.
 The *color* tag has a *value* attribute used to set the color.
 Possible values are: 'red', 'green', 'blue', 'yellow', 'magenta', 'cyan', 'white', 'black' and 'transparent'.
 Web color and 32 bits hexadecimal 0xAARRGGBB formats are also supported.

-Examples below are equivalent, first example render the text in red.
+The examples below are equivalent, the first example renders the text in red.
 Second example codes the color in 0xAARRGGBB.

 ~~~{.cs}
 label.Text = "<color value='red'>Red Text</color>" ); // Color coded with a text constant.